Edx-X11/MNH/README.md

 ## Repository Contents

-- `privacy-policy.html` — privacy policy page.
+- `privacy-policy` — privacy policy page.
 - `README.md` — project overview.
 - Other source files for the bot or web app.